bigsmoke/angel/README.md

 ## BULL—BigSmoke's Unified Linking Language

-If you say shit about non-existent entities, this shit is likely to be _bullshit_; hence the name for the language with which to query and describe angels: BULL.
+If you say shit about non-existent entities, this shit is likely to be _bullshit_; hence the name for the language with which to query and describe angels: *BULL*.

 BULL is a general-purpose computer language, and in order to serve is general purpose, it needs to be able to do only 2 things: (1) creating relationships between angels and (2) querying these relationships.